abdchau/nestjs-openapi-gen/README.md

 # Introduction
-This is a generator for typescript nestjs backend code with DTOs, given OpenAPI specification, written in Python.
+This is a generator for typescript nestjs backend code with DTOs, given an OpenAPI specification, written in Python.

 This generator does not attempt to be monolithic, instead focusing on providing a tool for the most common use case: writing a new endpoint in existing code and/or generating DTOs you don't want to type by hand.

+OpenAPI specifications can be generated using a visual tool.
+Many tools exist, both open source and proprietary.
+For the initiate, [Apicurio Studio](https://www.apicur.io/studio/) is a good start.

- The generated code and DTOs contain annotations for Swagger.
+ The generated code and DTOs contain annotations for NestJS Swagger.
 For more details, visit [@nestjs/swagger](https://www.npmjs.com/package/@nestjs/swagger).
 These may be made optional in the future.

 # Getting Started
 No dependencies are required.